rocky-linux/documentation/docs/books/learning_bash/06-conditional-structures.md

 The command placed after the word `if` can be any command since it is its return code (`$?`) that will be evaluated.
 It is often convenient to use the `test` command to define several actions depending on the result of this test (file exists, variable not empty, write rights set).

-Using a classical command (`mkdir`, `tar`, ...) allows to define the actions to be performed in case of success or the error messages to be displayed in case of failure.
+Using a classical command (`mkdir`, `tar`, ...) allows you to define the actions to be performed in case of success, or the error messages to be displayed in case of failure.

 Examples: